 The King’s Evil (HarperCollins) has been chosen as a 2019 Book of the Year by both the Sunday Times and the Financial Times.
 For a selection of reviews, click here.

 Books can have a long life.
 HarperCollins reissued The Second Midnight, my long-lost thriller about an English boy abandoned in Nazi-occupied Prague (November 2019) which I originally published in 1988.

 The King’s Evil (HarperCollins), the third title in the Marwood-Lovett series, is a Sunday Times bestseller.

 ’this is historical crime fiction at its dazzling best’ - Guardian

 ‘Taylor, one of the best historical crime writers today, is on great form with this novel’ - The Times

 ‘Could be the best yet… vivid and compelling’ - The Observer

 ‘Few historical novelists write with more authority and a greater sense of authenticity’ - Sunday Times

-The entire Lydmouth Series (Hodder & Stoughton) has been reissued in paperback and ebook, equipped with stunning new covers.
-Audible is in the process of re-recording all eight novels.
+The entire Lydmouth Series (Hodder & Stoughton) reissued in paperback and ebook, equipped with stunning new covers.
+Audible has recorded all eight novels.